juanfcampuzano/Juan_Portfolio/README.md

 - Preprocessed the images using normalization and binning techniques.
 - Optimized a Convolutional Neural Network to reach the highest accuracy.
 - Performed error analysis to make decisions to improve model performance.
-- Built a client facing API using Django.
+- Built a user facing API using Django.